 Knowing that obesity originates from genetic predisposition, dietary intake, and inadequate physical activity, there is a tendency to want to treat the condition by dietary adjustment and increase physical activity.
 This form of treatment is cheaper and readily available to all obese individuals.
 Studies have however shown that for morbid obesity (BMI≥40) such intervention is not usually enough to achieve a significant and sustained weight loss.

-No matter the cost of bariatric surgery, its overall and long term benefit outweighs the cost.
+No matter the cost of bariatric surgery, its overall and long-term benefit outweighs the cost.
 Obese patients spend more to on activities of daily leaving than individuals with ideal weight.
 They also spend on the treatment of the diseases associated with obesity.
 Examples of this include: paying for antihypertensive and diabetic drugs, the cost of cardiovascular intervention when the need arises, etc.

 Quality of the surgeon

 Surgeons vary in their skills and experience.
 Weight loss and other outcomes following bariatric surgery have been found to be dependent on the doctor with the best of surgeon achieving the best result1.
-Although the higher cost does not guarantee a good doctor, so also a lower cost does not mean a bad surgeon.
+Although the higher cost does not guarantee a good doctor, so also a lower price does not mean a bad surgeon.
 However, those with excellent track records tend to charge more than others.
-The extra cost is, however, better than going for a lower cost and experiencing complications that may require additional spending.
+The extra cost is, however, better than going for a lower price and experiencing complications that may require additional spending.